predatorx7/http_clients/README.md

 </a>
 </p>

-A composable, Future-based library for making HTTP requests.

-This package makes it easier to create HTTP clients.
-It does this by providing a set of composable classes that can be used to build clients that extends [Client] from [package:http](https://pub.dev/packages/http).

-Here are some of the benefits of using this package:

-- **No code generation:** You don't have to write any code to create a client.
-This makes it much faster and easier to get started.
-- **Composable:** The classes in this package are composable, which means you can combine them to create complex clients.
-This gives you a lot of flexibility in how you build your clients.
-- **Easy to use:** The classes in this package are easy to use.
-They have simple APIs that are easy to understand.

-This makes it a great alternative to other client generators like Chopper and Retrofit.
-If you're looking for a way to make it easier to create HTTP clients in Flutter, then this package is a great option.
-It's fast, easy to use, available on multiple-platforms and gives you a lot of flexibility.
+A simple library for composing HTTP clients to make HTTP requests.
+It's reliable, fast, easy to use, available on multiple-platforms and gives you a lot of flexibility.

+- No code generation required, so you can get started quickly.
+- Combine different clients to create the perfect HTTP client for your needs.
+- Extensive test suite and benchmarks to ensure high performance.

-## Available Http Clients
+## Available HTTP Clients

-- A **RestClient** that de/serializes models on request and response.
+- **RestClient**: A client for REST requests that de/serializes models on request and response.
-- A **RequestClient** that lets you modify request url and headers.
+- **RequestClient**: A client that lets you modify request url and headers.
+- **InterceptorClient**: A client that allows you to add interceptors to requests and responses.
-- **InterceptorClient**, **RequestInterceptorClient**, and **ResponseInterceptorClient** where the interceptors are called on request, and response.
+- **RequestInterceptorClient**, and **ResponseInterceptorClient** to individually intercept requests or responses.
+- **ConverterClient**: A client that allows you to convert requests and responses before they are sent or received.
-- **ConverterClient**, **RequestConverterClient**, and **ResponseConverterClient** where the converters are called before request, and after response to modify them.
+- **RequestConverterClient**, or **ResponseConverterClient** to individually modify requests or responses.

 ## Install

-Add to your app or package
+Add this package to your app or package

 ### Install with git